Blog Posts

 In recent years, I’ve seen the trend of more companies focusing on improving their FSQ systems to ensure they meet public health goals.
 I’m thrilled to see this heightened emphasis in the industry and to support companies in achieving their objectives of providing safe food to consumers.
 As an industry professional, it’s truly rewarding to witness implemented plans in action and a purpose-driven food safety culture within organizations.

 Catena Solutions supports food and beverage organizations, leveraging our expertise to drive growth, optimize operations, and navigate industry challenges.
-Our network of industry experienced consultants can help your organization with FSQ challenges spanning workforce, regulatory, and more.
-Get in touch here.
+Learn more about our Food Safety & Quality solutions.

 About Esther Levy: With a 13-year career in the food manufacturing and CPG industries, Esther’s experience spans compliance, FSQ, R&D, and supply chain optimization.
 She now consults in the areas of product development, operations, quality assurance, third-party certifications, food safety, labeling and more.